UGentBiomath/COVID19-Model/data/README.md

 ### Raw data sets

+#### RESTORE

+A folder containing all raw simulations used for the RESTORE reports, freely available at https://covid-en-wetenschap.github.io/restore.html

 #### deaths

 + `DEMO_DEATH_OPEN.xlsx` contains total number of daily deaths per age class per arrondissement between 2009 and now.
 Current latest date: 21 February 2021.
 Data for 2020 and 2021 are not entirely complete yet.
 Downloaded from Statbel (https://statbel.fgov.be/nl/open-data/aantal-sterfgevallen-dag-geslacht-arrondissement-leeftijd)